Leukemia: Types and Treatment

 Chronic myelogenous leukemia (CML)

 CML is broken down into three phases.
-The phases are based mainly on the number of immature white blood cells (blasts) in the blood or bone marrow.
+The phases are based mainly on the number of immature white blood cells (blasts) in your blood or bone marrow.
 There is no set system for CML, but common classifications (by the World Health Organization) are:

 How is leukemia treated?